PontusMagnusson/core-weather/README.md

 This will force Docker to rebuild the container so that all changes register.

-Optionally you can add the `-d` flag to the command, which will run the project detached (no output in terminal).
+Optionally you can add the `-d` flag, which will run the project detached (no output in terminal).
 To stop it when running in detached mode, run:
 ```bash
 docker-compose down
 ```